 “It was a massive operation, we even built 12 practice kitchens for the bakers to use on their days off,” Smith explained, while Kavanagh added, “It felt like the safest place in Britain.”

 As Metro reports, the long-running baking competition has also moved from its usual home in Welford Park, Berkshire, and instead set up shop in a fresh, more COVID-secure filming spot.
 "It’s all happening in deep secret, somewhere in darkest deepest Britain in the shires," teased Sky Studios chief commercial officer, Jane Millichip.
 However, Bake Off's new home has since been revealed to be situated within the grounds of Down Hall Hotel in Essex.

 Elsewhere, comedian and actor Matt Lucas was announced as Sandi Toksvig's replacement earlier this year, after it was revealed Toksvig would not be returning to the series.
 Lucas is set to co-host alongside fellow Bake Off presenter Noel Fielding throughout the upcoming season, and discussing his delicious new TV gig, he told Channel 4 news: "I’m chuffed to bits to be joining the most delicious show on television.
 I can’t wait to break bread with Noel, Prue and Paul and meet the brilliant bakers."

-As it stands, an official series 11 start date is yet to be announced, and questions surrounding the show's 2020 return were questioned after Bake Off was not included in a press pack outlining Channel 4’s autumn TV highlights.
-However, in a relief to fans, Sky Studios' Millichip recently commented that “You will have your Victoria sponge this year.”
+As it stands, an official series 11 start date is yet to be announced, and questions surrounding the show's 2020 return were raised when Bake Off was not included in a press pack outlining Channel 4’s autumn TV highlights.
+However, much to everyones relief, Sky Studios' Millichip recently confirmed: “You will have your Victoria sponge this year.”